schmatz/memory-capped-lru-cache/README.md

 # memory-capped-lru-cache
-An optionally memory-capped LRU cache with background eviction
+An optionally memory-capped LRU cache with background eviction.
+This is just a draft, will finalize it later.